AbdelrahmanSaber74/Bookify/README.md

 - **Database**: The system utilizes [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) as the database for storing and managing all library-related data, ensuring data integrity and quick access.
 - **Frontend**: The frontend uses standard web technologies including [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [Bootstrap](https://getbootstrap.com/), a popular front-end framework for building responsive and mobile-first websites.
 Bootstrap ensures that the system's user interface is both attractive and responsive, adapting seamlessly to various screen sizes and devices.

+---

+## Localization

+The system supports multiple languages, enhancing accessibility for diverse user bases.
+Add new languages using `.resx` files and configure language switching in the frontend.

+---

 ## Setup

 Follow the instructions below to set up the Library Management System on your local machine or server.